mozilla/docker-etl/jobs/ads-incrementality-dap-collector/README.md

 The job will go out to Nimbus and read data for each of the experiments, then go out to DAP and read experiment branch results, then put it all together into results rows and write metrics to BQ.

+## Configuration

+The three recognized top-level keys here are `bq`, `dap`, and `nimbus`

+#### bq

+Everything the job needs to connect to BigQuery.

+- `project`:         GCP project
+- `namespace`:       BQ namespace for ads incrementality
+- `table`:           BQ table where incrementality results go

+#### dap

+Everything the job needs to connect to DAP.

+- `auth_token`:           Token defined in the collector credentials, used to authenticate to the leader
+- `hpke_private_key`:     Private key defined in the collector credentials, used to decrypt shares from the leader and helper
+- `hpke_config`:          base64 url-encoded version of public key defined in the collector credentials
+- `batch_start`:          Start of the collection interval, as the number of seconds since the Unix epoch

+#### nimbus

+Everything the job needs to connect to Nimbus.

+- `api_url`:        API URL for fetching the Nimbus experiment info
+- `experiments`:    List of incrementality experiments configs

+##### experiment config list

+The experiments that the job should collect results for.

+- `slug`:               Experiment slug
+- `batch_duration`:     Optional.
+Duration of the collection batch interval, in seconds.
+                        This will default to 7 days if not specified

 ## Usage

 This script is intended to be run in a docker container.